 This is a very hard thought to control.
 But there are several steps you can take.
 First, make sure you've gone to the doctor.
 Have them give you a complete checkup to set your mind at ease.
 Next, stop Googling your symptoms.
 Health anxiety persists when you see all of the "diseases" associated with the anxiety symptoms you experience.
 Finally, stay active when the attack is over.
 As soon as you've finished the panic attack, don't mope with your worries.
 Remind yourself it's a panic attack and energize yourself to get on with your life.

 It's not easy.
-You should take my 7 minute anxiety test if you haven't yet, where you can see all of the symptoms associated with anxiety.
+You should take my 7 minute anxiety test if you haven't yet, where you can see all of the symptoms associated with anxiety and receive a score for your symptoms.
 You also need to start treating your panic attacks as soon as you can - the sooner they stop, the sooner these thoughts leave you.

 "I'm Going Crazy."

 Anxiety can also create this feeling like your mind is failing you.
 That's because it's not just about the worries - it's about the entire anxiety experience.
 It becomes hard to concentrate, your heartbeat goes up - you may even feel dizzy, or feel like something is off in your thought processes.
 It can cause this feeling of going crazy.

 This thought persists because it causes anxiety itself, and the anxiety it causes leads to associated symptoms.
 Similarly, anxiety that seems uncontrollable raises feelings of self-doubt, and that doubt can make you feel like something is wrong with you.

 The reality is that millions upon millions of people deal with severe anxiety on a regular basis.
 They simply don't talk about it with others.
 A good way to help yourself feel like you're not going crazy is to participate in forums or support groups for others with anxiety.
 Also, the more you learn about anxiety, the more you'll realize what you're experiencing is normal.